-The Parties may propose questions to the decisionmaker that the Party wants asked of any Party or witness and have those questions asked.
-The decisionmaker will determine whether a proposed question is Relevant (and not otherwise impermissible) before it is posed and will explain any decision to exclude a question as not Relevant or as otherwise impermissible.
+The decisionmaker will determine whether a proposed question is Relevant (and not otherwise impermissible) before it is answered and will explain any decision to exclude a question as not Relevant or as otherwise impermissible.
 All Relevant (not otherwise impermissible) questions will be asked by a Party's Advisor, never by the Party themselves.
 Questions that are unclear or harassing of the Party or witness being questioned may be excluded, but prior to doing so, the Decisionmaker will give the Party posing the question the opportunity to clarify or revise the question.